parthparmar7/soulskill-assignment/README.md

 Objective: Create a web form to collect basic information from a user and store in a database

-Using MongoDB, Nodejs and Vuejs.
+Using MongoDB, Nodejs and Vuejs(webpack).
 The validations are performed by vee-validate package.

 Elements of the Form: